thesnews/specials/docs/stop-the-steal/README.md

 # stop-the-steal
-HEADLINE HEADLINE | The State News
+Photos: 'Stop the Steal' rally brings hundreds to Capitol | The State News
 <br>
 Nov.
 8, 2020